liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/03-using-widget-pages/01-creating-widget-pages.markdown

 ## Adding Widgets to a Page [](id=adding-widgets-to-a-page)

-To add widget to a page, go to the page and click the *Add* button
+To add widget to a page, go to the page and click the *Add* button (![Add](../../../../../../images/icon-control-menu-add.png)) from the  top menu and select the *Widgets* tab.
-(![Add](../../../../../../images/icon-control-menu-add.png))
-from the  top menu and select the *Widgets* tab.
 You can either browse through the categories of available widgets until you find the one you want, or you can search for widgets by name.
-Once you've found an widget, click the *Add* button to add it to the current page.
+Once you've found a widget, click the *Add* button to add it to the current page.
 Once there, you can drag it to a new position.
 Alternatively, you can drag the widget directly from the Widgets menu to a specific location on the page.
-Follow the steps below to add some Collaboration apps to the Lunar Resort site.
+Follow the steps below to add some Collaboration apps to the Lunar Resort Site.

 1. From the top menu, select *Add* &rarr; *Widgets*.